-2.1.3 Planning the First Meeting
+2.1.3.
+Planning the First Meeting

 The responsible ICANN Staff member will coordinate with the Chair, Interim Chair or Chartering Organization (as appropriate) on the timing and proposed agenda for the first meeting of the WG.
-In addition, the ICANN Staff member is expected to provide the members of the WG with the relevant background information, including any relevant historical data, and recommended materials for review prior to the first meeting, including, but not limited to, a link to these Working Group Guidelines.
+In addition, the ICANN Staff member is expected to provide the members of the WG with the relevant background information, including any relevant historical data, and recommended materials for review prior to the first meeting.

-Once a date and time has been identified, the Secretariat will send out the call-in details to all the members of the WG.
+Once a date and time has been identified, the GNSO Secretariat will send out the call-in details to all the members of the WG.